Recognizing Corporate ESG Leadership

 Methodology

-3BL Media develops the 100 Best Corporate Citizens ranking in partnership with Institutional Shareholder Services (ISS) ESG.
-Once 3BL Media establishes its methodology, ISS ESG researches relevant data and processes the ranking.
+3BL develops the 100 Best Corporate Citizens ranking in partnership with ISS-Corporate, the data and analytics arm of Institutional Shareholder Services Inc..
+Once 3BL establishes its methodology, ISS-Corporate researches relevant data and processes the ranking.
 All data and information considered for the ranking must be publicly available through corporate websites, financial filings, policies, reports and reputable third-party sources, including CDP, GRI and the U.S. EPA.
-Companies may verify data and information that was collected by ISS ESG at no cost.
+Companies may verify data and information that was collected by ISS-Corporate at no cost.

-For a list of individual factors and an explanation of year over year changes, please see our 2022 Methodology.
+For a list of individual factors and an explanation of year-over-year changes, please see our 2025 Methodology.

 We welcome feedback on the methodology – please complete the contact form at the bottom of this website.

-Finally, there were five companies awarded a “Green Flag” bonus by our partners at InfluenceMap (https://influencemap.org/) for using their influence and lobbying efforts in support of Paris Climate Agreement-aligned policies.
-The companies are: PepsiCo, Apple, Microsoft, Public Service Enterprise Group (PSEG), and salesforce.com.
+VF Corp.
+(No. 2 in the Consumer Durables and Apparel industry and No. 65 overall) is the only company awarded a “Green Flag” bonus by our partners at InfluenceMap for using their influence and lobbying efforts in support of Paris Climate Agreement-aligned policies.